dclaxto1/CryptoClustering/README.md

 ![image](https://github.com/dclaxto1/CryptoClustering/assets/128431134/38f5371d-cf7e-4bf4-9cff-8596039033d7)

-## Optimize Clusters with Principal Component Analysis Using the original scaled DataFrame, perform a PCA and reduce the features to three principal components.
+## Optimize Clusters with Principal Component Analysis

 What is the total explained variance of the three principal components? **0.37005408 + 0.32322221 + 0.19115222 = 0.8844285111826466**<br />
 Create a new DataFrame with the PCA data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.<br />